Ali Sayad Shirazi

-Ali Sayad Shirazi (علی صیاد شیرازی, 13 June 1944 – 10 April 1999) was an Iranian military officer.
-He was as key military commander of the Iranian Ground Forces during the Iran–Iraq War.
+Ali Sayyad Shirazi (علی صیاد شیرازی, 13 June 1944 – 10 April 1999) was an Iranian military officer.
+He was a key military commander of the Iranian Ground Forces during the Iran–Iraq War.
 Shirazi was assassinated by Mojahedin-e Khalq in 1999 while serving as the deputy chief of the Iranian Armed Forces General Staff.

 Early life

-Shirazi was born in Dargaz, Kabud Gonbad Rural District, Iran on 13 June 1944.
-He was of Afshar descent, and his ancestors were from Isthabanat and Neyriz in Fars province.
+Shirazi was born in Dargaz, Kabud Gonbad Rural District, Iran, on 13 June 1944.
+He was of Afshar descent, and his ancestors were from Estahban and Neyriz in Fars province.
 His grandfather, originally from Khorasan, settled in Dargaz.
-Shortly after his birth, his family moved to Mashhad, where they lived for 2 years and later moved to the region of Mazandaran, living in the cities of Gorgan, Amol and Gonbad Kavous.
+Shortly after his birth, his family moved to Mashhad, where they lived for two years, and later moved to the region of Mazandaran, living in the cities of Gorgan, Amol and Gonbad-e Kavus.
 He graduated from Amirkabir High School in Tehran.
-His father being a non-commissioned officer in the Iranian military inspired and motivated him to join the Army and in 1964 he joined as a cadet.
+His father, being a non-commissioned officer in the Iranian military, inspired and motivated him to join the army, and in 1964 he joined as a cadet.